During the Case

 After you have filled out your form(s), you have to file them at the clerk's office at the courthouse.

-Make photocopies of the forms and all attachments – one copy for each of the named defendants and one for your files.
+- Make copies of the forms and all attachments – one copy for each of the named defendants and one for your files.

 - If you have a very limited income, you can ask the judge to excuse the court fees and costs.
 This is called a "fee waiver."
 Find out if you qualify for a fee waiver.

-Once the court clerk has your forms and filing fees, he or she will:
+Once the court clerk has your forms and filing fees, the clerk will:

 - Return copies of the forms and attachments to you.

 You will keep one set of forms, and you will have the other set of forms given to the defendant(s).
-This is called “service of process” and there are very special rules about this.
+This is called “service of process."

 WHO can serve the court papers?